iamkirkbater/personal-blog/content/posts/on-writing-tests-2.md

 Just like with your application code, you also want your tests to follow programming best-practices.
 DRY (Don’t Repeat Yourself) is one of the things I see that can make a test suite excruciatingly hard to read through.

-{{% aside %}}Somewhat related: you should only be checking what needs to be checked for _that test case_.
+{{% aside class="info" %}}Somewhat related: you should only be checking what needs to be checked for _that test case_.
 If you already checked for good output in one case you _shouldn’t_ have to check for it in every other test where you test for your edge cases.
 Just check what’s needed to validate the edge cases.{{% /aside %}}

 I personally believe the best way to be clear about what is happening in your code is to be minimal.
 I'm a firm believer that each test should be testing for one specific thing.
 I feel it's better to have many small tests than a few large ones.
 This way it's easier to debug tests that fail unexpectedly and pinpoint what exactly is wrong in your code.